ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 If the recursive resolver that receives this query has one or more Designated Resolvers, it will return the corresponding SVCB records.
-When responding to these special queries for "dns://resolver.arpa", the recursive resolver SHOULD include the A and AAAA records for the name of the Designated Resolver in the Additional Answers section.
+When responding to these special queries for "resolver.arpa", the recursive resolver SHOULD include the A and AAAA records for the name of the Designated Resolver in the Additional Answers section.
 This will allow the DNS client to make queries over an encrypted connection without waiting to resolve the Encrypted